Best-Effort Policies for Robust Markov Decision Processes: Preliminaries

 \begin{definition}[Rectangularity] The uncertainty set $\cP$ is \emph{\srectangular} if it can be decomposed state-wise as $\cP = \bigtimes_{s \in S} \cP_s$, where $\cP_s \subseteq \{ P \colon \Actions \to \dist{S} \}$.
 Moreover, $\cP$ is \emph{$(s,a)$-rectangular} if it can be decomposed state-action-wise as $\cP = \bigtimes_{s \in S, a \in A} \cP_{s,a}$, where $\cP_{s,a} \subseteq \dist{S}$. \end{definition}

 $(s,a)$-rectangularity is a special case of \srectangularity. \begin{assumption} Throughout the paper, the uncertainty set $\cP$ of an RMDP is assumed to be \srectangular. \end{assumption}

-Under \srectangularity, stationary randomized policies as in \cref{def:policy} suffice to attain optimal robust values (but, in general, deterministic policies do not suffice; see~\citet[Prop.~1]{DBLP:journals/mor/WiesemannKR13} for an example).
+Under \srectangularity, optimal policies may need to be randomized~\citep[Prop.~1]{DBLP:journals/mor/WiesemannKR13}.
 Our definitions follow the usual semantics that the environment knows the stochastic policy of the agent but not the actual actions sampled from this policy, known as the \emph{environment first} (or \emph{nature first}) semantics~\citep{Suilen2024RMDPs}.

 \paragraph{Robust value iteration.} Under \srectangularity, for every policy $\policy$, there is a robust value function $V^\policy_\cP \colon S \to \RR$ that satisfies $V^\policy_\cP(s) \coloneqq \min_{P \in \cP} V^\policy_P(s)$ for all $s \in S$~\citep{DBLP:journals/mor/WiesemannKR13}.
 This value function $V^\policy_\cP$ is the fixed point of the robust Bellman operator $\cT^\policy_\cP$ for every $s \in S$: